shivajreddy/springboard/41-Router/41.2-RouterPatterns/DogFinder/Readme.md.md

       facts: [
         "Whiskey loves eating popcorn.",
         "Whiskey is a terrible guard dog.",
-        "Whiskey wants to cuddle with you!"
+        "Whiskey wants to cuddle with you!",
-      ]
+      ],
     },
     {
       name: "Duke",